-When displaying an Open Connection for a placed instance, if the specific source and/or sink pins are not yet known (or not yet specified by the router), the connection will be rendered to/from the center of the placed instance instead of to/from a specific pin.
-Likewise, when specific pins are not known, the Open Pins squares (red by default) will be rendered in the center of the placed instance instead of on a specific pin.
-(Open Connections and Open Pins will not, of course, be rendered for unplaced instances.)
+When displaying an Open Connection for a placed instance, if the specific source and/or sink pins are not yet known (or not yet specified by the router), the connection is rendered to/from the center of the placed instance instead of to /from a specific pin.
+Likewise, when specific pins are not known, the Open Pins squares (red by default) are rendered in the center of the placed instance instead of on a specific pin.
+(Open Connections and Open Pins are not, of course, rendered for unplaced instances.)

-Be aware that in a placed design that has not yet been routed, all nets will be considered Open Connections.
+Be aware that in a placed design that has not yet been routed, all nets are considered Open Connections.
 Enabling Open Pins can make it much easier to find unrouted portions of a mostly routed design when zoomed out.
-But users should be aware this may be overwhelming on a large design that has been placed but not yet routed.
-(Every unrouted net is considered Open, thus in an unrouted design, every endpoint of every net will display an Open Pin square, merging into a single large mass of color when zoomed out.)
+But be aware this might be overwhelming on a large design that has been placed but not yet routed.
+(Every unrouted net is considered Open, thus in an unrouted design, every endpoint of every net displays an Open Pin square, merging into a single large mass of color when zoomed out.)